saltyorg/docs/docs/apps/authelia.md

 ## Configuration

 Saltbox offers several options to customize the `configuration.yml` via the inventory system.
-We recommend reviewing the [configuration template](https://github.com/saltyorg/Saltbox/blob/master/roles/authelia/templates/configuration.yml.j2) and the [default variables](https://github.com/saltyorg/Saltbox/blob/master/roles/authelia/defaults/main.yml).
+We recommend reviewing the [role's defaults](#role-defaults) for available settings.
 It is highly recommended to review the upstream documentation for configuration options.

 Some of the features that can be enabled are Two-Factor Authentication, Duo notifications and SMTP notifications.

 ### LDAP Authentication

 Saltbox offers an optional LDAP authentication backend for Authelia.
-This can be enabled by setting `authelia_authentication_backend: "ldap"` in your inventory file.
-The LDAP is provisioned via OpenLDAP and includes phpLDAPadmin.
+This can be enabled by setting `authelia_role_authentication_backend: "ldap"` in your inventory file.
+The LDAP is provisioned via [LLDAP](lldap.md).

 ## Deployment